wasv/riimote/README.md

 # Riimote

 A wrapper for xwiimote in Rust.
+Still a work in progress.

+A patch is included to fix a problem I had with xwiimote.